FredKSchott/snowpack/esinstall/README.md

 ## Special Thanks

-A huge thanks to all the contributors of Snowpack over the last year.
-This wouldn't have been possible without you.
+A huge thanks to all the contributors of Snowpack (and now **esinstall**) over the years.
+This wouldn't have been possible without you!

 Also, it can't be stressed enough: this tool would never have existed without Rollup.
 If you can, consider donating to their team: https://opencollective.com/rollup